7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

     }

     // other tests get dependencies via ZIO Env:
-    "return higher score higher in the list" in {
+    "assign a higher position in the list to a higher score" in {
       for {
         user1  <- rnd[UserId]
         score1 <- rnd[Score]